iree-org/iree/mkdocs/docs/index.md

 mobile/edge devices against heterogeneous hardware accelerators.
 IREE also provides flexible deployment solutions for its compiled ML models.

-## Introduction

-### Key features
+## Key features

+- [x] Ahead-of-time compilation of scheduling and execution logic together
 - [x] Support for dynamic shapes, flow control, streaming, and other advanced model features
-- [x] Ahead-of-time compilation of scheduling and execution logic together
+- [x] Optimized for many CPU and GPU architectures
 - [x] Low overhead, pipelined execution for efficient power and resource usage
 - [x] Binary size as low as 30KB on embedded systems
 - [x] Debugging and profiling support
-- [ ] Support for running quantized models (coming soon!)

-### Support matrix
+## Support matrix

-The IREE compiler tools run on :fontawesome-brands-linux: Linux,
-:fontawesome-brands-windows: Windows, and :fontawesome-brands-apple: macOS.
-IREE supports importing from a variety of ML frameworks and running models on a wide range of platforms, CPU architectures, and hardware accelerators.
+IREE supports importing from a variety of ML frameworks:

-Model formats

 - [x] TensorFlow
 - [x] TensorFlow Lite